confluentinc/getting-started-guides/spring-boot/README.md

 gradle bootRun --args='--producer'
 ```

-You should see output that includes the lines showing produced records:
+You should see output resembling this:

 ```
 2021-08-27 13:09:50.287  INFO 73259 --- [ad | producer-1] examples.Producer                        : Produced event to topic purchases: key = awalther   value = t-shirts